jenkinsci/jenkins-automation-operator/website/content/en/docs/How it works/architecture-and-design.md

 - Ensure Restore Job - creates Restore job and ensures that restore has been successfully performed
 - Ensure Seed Jobs - creates Seed Jobs and ensures that all of them have been successfully executed
 - Ensure User Configuration - executed user provided configuration, like groovy scripts, configuration as code or plugins
-- Ensure Backup Job -  creates Backup job and ensures that backup has been successfully performed
+- Ensure Backup Job -  creates a Backup job and ensures that backup has been successfully performed

 ![reconcile](/kubernetes-operator/img/phases.png)

 ## Operator State

-Operator state is kept in custom resource status section, which is used for storing any configuration events or job statuses managed by the operator.
+Operator state is kept in the custom resource status section, which is used for storing any configuration events or job statuses managed by the operator.

-It helps to maintain or recover desired state even after operator or Jenkins restarts.
+It helps to maintain or recover the desired state even after the operator or Jenkins restarts.